 There are several positives to take into account when deciding to open a branch office.
 First, you already have your systems in place and you will not have to reinvent the wheel.
 Branching off can be an important step in growing your practice.
 Opening a new office addresses your lack of space in your current office.
 Almost every lawyer I know is running out of space in their current location.
 You cannot continue to cram more and more into your limited office space.
 You are probably invested in your current location and moving your whole office just to get more space is not an attractive proposition.
 Opening a new office is a way to address this office space crunch.
 Finally, opening a new office likely will increase your business.
 The question is will it increase it enough to justify the drawbacks discussed above.

-In the end, I opted against opening a satellite office.
-It is still something I contemplate periodically and I don’t think I have come to a final decision.
+I have opened a few branch offices, and I’ve gained new clients from the community presence.
 Give serious consideration to the pluses and minuses when opening a branch office.
 If you want to run your thoughts by me, always free to contact me.